mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/wrapping_native_libraries.md

 You have seen how a basic C/C++ library can be wrapped and called from .NET in a Rhino Plugin.
 You have also seen what can go wrong when a native method's export declaration is out-of-sync with its .NET counterpart.  **Now what?**

-Check out the [Using Methodgen]({{ site.baseurl }}/guides/rhinocommon/using_methodgen) guide for instructions on programmatically generating UnsafeNativeMethods export declarations.
+Check out the [Using methodgen]({{ site.baseurl }}/guides/rhinocommon/using_methodgen) guide for instructions on programmatically generating UnsafeNativeMethods export declarations.

 ---